CONTACT

-By all measures, life is better.
-Because of our ability to safely, responsibly and efficiently develop natural resources, our standard of living is up, life expectancy is up, and our environment is cleaner.
+By all measures, life is better because of our ability to safely, responsibly and efficiently develop natural resources; our standard of living is up, life expectancy is up, and our environment is cleaner.
 Individuals prosper while also enjoying a healthy planet.
 If we create an atmosphere where human potential flourishes and we dare to imagine, then everyone can reap the benefits of affordable, reliable, abundant, and safe power and revel in the beauty of a thriving environment.

 Access to affordable, reliable, abundant, safe energy and a clean environment are not mutually exclusive.
 At E2P we envision a Colorado where every person is in control of his or her own energy and environmental destiny.
 Private property owners are in the best position to protect their land and environment, and the choice of energy resources and how they are utilized should come from the demands of an innovative and free market.
+What is the role of government?
+To remain neutral, let markets work, let individuals innovate, limit regulations, and refrain from picking winners and losers.

 • People first